 O’Boyle draws from his prior role as “Edna” in Hairspray with his first non-traveling show in Chicago since 1992.
 He conveyed, through successfully subtle hints of his characters homosexuality, before actually saying it, without shifting to stereotypical behavior.
 Deselm left much to desire, he blended into the background neither impressing nor boring the audience; whereas, his parents Mr and Mrs. Halloran (Larry Baldacci and Smith respectively) played out their characters with poise and an ethereal level of refinement.
 The cast is comprised of 9 actors, who through doubling appear onstage often.

 As Ralph, Janey and Uncle Winston leave to start a new chapter in their life, the finale numbers “Don’t ever stop saying ‘I love you’ (Reprise)” and “Coney Island (Reprise)” brings the show to a tear-jerking, somber end followed by a standing ovation.
 Overall, the musical appeals to a wide demographic and was casted with care—it is unique with its approach and directed with caution.
-I would R.S.V.P to this catered affair, this musical ranks on my must see (and must see again) list, with tickets at $38 for general tickets and $20 for student tickets.
-It runs until April 1, visit stage773.com for more information.
+I would R.S.V.P to this catered affair, this musical ranks on my must see (and must see again) list.